 Eliminating interchange friction, short hauls, and revenue division challenges will enable 105,000 carloads of merchandise traffic to shift from road to rail in the watershed, UP said, citing estimates from the Oliver Wyman consulting firm.

-In another example, UP and NS will shave approximately 70 hours of transit time on intermodal traffic moving from Southern and Northern California to the Southeast, including Georgia, Florida and North Carolina, and approximately 95 hours on traffic moving in the opposite direction by routing traffic via the Shreveport, La.-Meridian, Miss., Meridian Speedway rather than via Memphis.
+In another example, UP and NS will shave approximately 70 hours of transit time on intermodal traffic moving from Southern and Northern California to the Southeast, including Georgia, Florida, and North Carolina, and approximately 95 hours on westbound traffic by routing it via the Shreveport, La.-Meridian, Miss., Meridian Speedway rather than via Memphis.

 The combined railroad also will introduce six new manifest trains to bridge the East-West divide more efficiently, reducing over 600 daily car handlings.